Kuzmino, Kichmengsko-Gorodetsky District, Vologda Oblast

 Kuzmino (Кузьмино) is a rural locality (a village) in Kichmegnskoye Rural Settlement, Kichmengsko-Gorodetsky District, Vologda Oblast, Russia.
 The population was 30 as of 2002.

 Geography

 Kuzmino is located 9 km northwest of Kichmengsky Gorodok (the district's administrative centre) by road.
 Sudnicheskaya Gora is the nearest rural locality.

+Paleontology

+A temnospondyl Tupilakosaurus sp. was found in the Lower Triassic (Lower Induan) deposits of Kuzmino.